 - If you are seeking funds to travel to a conference to deliver a conference presentation, INCLUDE your conference presentation acceptance notice with your application.
 If you have not been accepted at the the application cycle deadline, simply wait until the next cycle in the fall.
 If your presentation has not yet been accepted, it will not receive funding.

 - BUDGET--Please do a detailed budget that has clear itemization.
 If you are requesting funds for air travel, include a dated price quote directly from 2 different airlines.
 You must use the UVA state per diem rate (NOT the federal one) for daily expenses.
 Use public transportation whenever available.
 If your project requires more than $1,500 in funds (that's the maximum the Small Grants give out to any project), detail the entire budget and then highlight which items you expect the Small Grant to cover.

 - Letters of Support for the project.
 These ARE NOT recommendation letters, they are not endorsements of you as a student.
-They need to come from UVA faculty who have specific knowledge of your project AND who have a background relevant to the project.
+They need to come from UVA faculty who have specific knowledge of your project as your mentor AND who have a background relevant to the project.

 - Group Projects--if more than one student is participating in a research project Small Grant ask, each student must submit a separate Small Grant.

 - Small Grants may not be used to fund travel for or related to internships nor used in conjunction with coursework, certificate programs, or workshops.

 Incomplete applications or applications that do not follow submission guidelines will NOT be considered.